 Costs: This recommendation will require changes to the existing online business filing system to verify the status of an entity listed as a registered agent.

-Benefits: Requiring proof of a registered agent’s identity may decrease both types of business identity theft; improve the accuracy of information in the business registry; and ensure that stakeholders can contact and serve business entities.
+Benefits: Requiring proof of a registered agent’s identity may decrease both types of business identity theft; improve the accuracy of information in the business registry; and ensure that stakeholders can contact and serve business entities with legal process.

 Tighten the definition of “usual place of business”